Change your single sign-on provider

 - Click Test configuration.
 We'll let you know if the changes are successful or whether you need to make further changes.

-- Once you’re ready, click Confirm update.
+- When you’re ready, click Apply Changes.

 Tips for changing over